jorvis/qtask/README.md

 Contributing
 ============

-I welcome contributions, either in the form of code (pull requests) or suggestions e-mailed to me.
+I welcome contributions, either in the form of code (pull requests) or suggestions submitted to the [tracker](https://github.com/jorvis/qtask/issues).